ministryofjustice/community-proxy/README.md

                                        --cacert ndseis-ad-nps-internal.crt https://ndseis.ad.nps.internal/api/health`

-# Strategy

-The aim is to keep this proxy layer very thin - to do as little mapping / translation between client and Community API such that when it is migrated to AWS or Cloud platform the clients can consume directly with just a small amount of refactoring.

 # Docker

-The Dockerfile exposes port 8080 in the container and the docker run command maps this to 8081/tcp on the docker host.
+The application listens on port 8080 within the container and the docker run command maps this to 8081/tcp on the host.

 To build & push the docker image to Docker Hub: